eam-00/Linux-Notes/Debian/upgrade-debian-12_debian-13.md

 **Debian 12 to Debian 13**

-Reight after the netinstall with only the "SSH Server" option enabled:
+Right after the netinstall with only the "SSH Server" option enabled:

 root@t43:/etc/apt# pfetch
   _____      os     Debian GNU/Linux 12 (bookworm)